lexingxie/cmLab/content/post/ai_cars.md

 To develop: protocol for driver's license

+responsive vs proactive

 #### 3. Peripheral components and eras of evolution

-it is estimated that over 100,000 patents created the modern automobile and motorcycle
+it is estimated that over 100,000 patents created the modern automobile and motorcycle<sup>8</sup>
 <!-- s -->

 <figure class="asn-fig asn-left" style="max-width: 800px;">